-The Aspire National Training Centre Wood Lane Stanmore MiddlesexHA7 4AP
+The Aspire National Training Centre Wood Lane Stanmore, Middlesex HA7 4AP

-@: info@aspire.org.uk
+@: info@aspire.org.uk W: www.aspire.org.uk

-W: www.aspire.org.u

-Aims to reintegrate spinally injured people back into society after their injury and to encourage, facilitate and enable them to reach their full potential.
+Aims to reintegrate people with spinal cord injury back into society after their injury and to encourage, facilitate and enable them to reach their full potential.
 Has developed a national programme of work to this end.